OpenRoadBook/openroadbook.github.io/content/format/_index.md

 <section class="hero">
   <div class="container hero__inner">
     <div>
-      <h1 class="hero__title">OpenRoadBook format</h1>
+      <h1 class="hero__title">Format overview</h1>
       <p class="hero__lead">
-        The current release centres on simple adventure roadbooks: lean YAML with matching JSON mirrors plus scripts to validate and export.
-Profiles in development extend that same structure toward FIA and professional rally operations.
+        This OpenRoadBook standard establishes a file layout, core fields, and symbol registry to be used for roadbooks.
+The current release targets adventure and non-competitive events; profiles provide a path to other disciplines without changing the base structure.
       </p>
       <div class="hero__cta">
-        <a class="btn" href="#data-model">See the data model</a>
+        <a class="btn" href="#data-model">Data model</a>
         <a class="btn btn--secondary" href="#symbol-registry">Symbol registry</a>
       </div>
     </div>